-Tulane’s General Legal Studies program at Tulane School of Professional Advancement prepares students for fulfilling careers as efficient, effective, and ethical professionals.
+The General Legal Studies program at Tulane School of Professional Advancement prepares students for fulfilling careers as efficient, effective, and ethical professionals.
 Some of our graduates work as paralegals, assisting attorneys in law firms, courts, corporations, government agencies, and other legal offices.
-Some graduates of the program go on to law school and become attorneys themselves.
+Other graduates of our program go on to law school and become attorneys themselves.
 Whatever your chosen path, we are here to assist you in achieving your goals.

-The Bachelor and Associate of Arts degrees in General Legal Studies and Post-Baccalaureate Certificate in Paralegal Studies were approved by the American Bar Association’s Standing Committee on Paralegals in the 1980s, making it the oldest ABA-approved program in the region.
-The curriculum reflects the rigor and quality that ABA requires and legal employers demand.
+The General Legal Studies Bachelor of Arts degree and Paralegal Certificate, along with the Post-Baccalaureate Certificate in Paralegal Studies, were approved by the American Bar Association’s Standing Committee on Paralegals in the 1980s, making ours the oldest ABA-approved program in the region.
+Our general legal studies curriculum reflects the rigor and quality that ABA requires and legal employers demand.
 Read our course descriptions to get an in-depth look at the program.